ayoungchun/ayoungchun.github.io/_pages/about.md

 <p>  My research has been generously supported by the Pauley Foundation and the Institute for Humane Studies.
 At UCLA, I received the Graduate Dean’s Scholar Award and the Dissertation Year Award.
 Prior to UCLA, I earned a B.A. in Political Science and a B.A. in Applied Statistics from Yonsei University in Seoul, South Korea.</p>

-​<p>  I can teach courses in American Politics, Quantitative Methods, and Critical Data Theory.
-At UCLA, was lead instructor or TA for a combined 16 quarters, which included both graduate and undergraduate courses. </p>
+<p> I can teach courses in American Politics, Quantitative Methods, and Critical Data Theory.
+At UCLA, was lead instructor or TA for a combined 16 quarters, which included both graduate and undergraduate courses.</p>

 <p> Here is how to pronounce my name: AH (sound you make at the dentist) - young (as opposed to old). </p>